danielalmeidafarias/The-Rust-Programming-Language/understanding_ownership/ownership.md

 ### Moved heap data principle:
 * if a variable x moves ownership of heap data to another variable y, then x cannot be used after the move.

+## Cloning avoids moves
+* One way to avoid moving data is to clone it using the __.clone()__ method

+## Sumary
+1. All heap data must be owned by exactly one variable.
+2. Rust deallocates heap data once its owner goes out of scope.
+3. Ownership can be transferred by moves, which happen on assignments and function calls.
+4. Heap data can only be accessed through its current owner, not a previous owner.